The Shamen: 1990s

 Subsequent singles such as "Boss Drum" and "Phorever People" were chart hits, but Terence McKenna observed:

 Nothing ruins you for the underground like success.
 So when Boss Drum went double platinum, they were obviously 'establishment'...
 I've talked to Colin about this, and he agrees.
 It would have been wonderful to hit it big at 23.
 At 35 it becomes a pain in the ass, and you just have to manage the money and the image.

 However, the Shamen's new mainstream popularity enabled them to release an unusually large number of remix singles, EPs, and LPs during the Boss Drum era, including the "Face EP", the "S.O.S.
 EP", and the On Air and Different Drum albums.
 On Air featured a series of popular tracks from En-Tact and Boss Drum as performed live on BBC radio; Different Drum was a remix album containing alternate versions of every track from Boss Drum.
 The tracks "Boss Drum", "LSI (Love Sex Intelligence)", "Phorever People", "Ebeneezer Goode", and "Re:Evolution" were all released as singles in their own right.
 It was however impossible for the band to fully escape the shadow that Sinnot's death had cast across them.
 At a time and in a scene when performers were often both masked and anonymous, the emerging early 1990s dance music world had lost one of its more notable personalities.

 Axis Mutatis was released in 1995, with new vocalist Victoria Wilson-James replacing Jhelisa Anderson.
 Early special editions of this album featured a bonus disk, Arbor Bona Arbor Mala, an experimental ambient album.

-Always seeking to push out musical and communication boundaries, the Shamen saw themselves as an information band.
-Their Internet site Nemeton was amongst the first British music sites to host unique Web based events, e.g. releasing the first ever single and LP on the net in 1995 and it also features a remarkable piece of software devised by Angus to convert the DNA structures of human life into electronic music.
+The group's Internet site Nemeton was amongst the first British music sites to host unique Web based events, e.g. releasing the first ever single and LP on the net in 1995, and it also features a piece of software devised by Angus to convert the DNA structures of human life into electronic music.
 "S2 Translation", a track on Axis Mutatis, was generated using this software.

 The Shamen continued recording into the late 1990s, releasing two additional LPs with an increasingly experimental bent.
 Their penultimate studio album, the instrumental Hempton Manor, followed an acrimonious split with their label One Little Indian.
 It is alleged to have been recorded in seven days to conclude the recording contract with One Little Indian, and the first letter of each track spells out "Fuck Birket", referring to label founder Derek Birket, who wanted the group to move back into more commercial territory.
 UV, in 1998, was their last album.
 UV was released independently on Moksha Recordings.

 Mr. C has since continued as a house music DJ and became a nightclub owner of The End club.
-As of 2007, he was also recording as a member of Sycophant Slags, with Francis Harris a.k.a.
-Adultnapper on Mr. C's Superfreq Records label.
-Colin Angus worked on a project called Pablo Sandoz, from 2004 to 2008.